Bob Colacello

 BC

-Here cinema was Andy Warhol’s Lonesome Cowboys in like ‘67 or something.
-Queer cinema was underground, it was Jack Smith’s Flaming Creatures.
-No, not in the mainstream.
-Jonas Mekas’ Anthology Film Archives was called Underground Cinema because it was underground.
-In Europe, Bertolucci’s The Conformist with Stefania Sandrelli and Jean-Louis Trintignant.
+Here, cinema was Andy Warhol’s Lonesome Cowboys in ’67.
+Queer cinema was underground—Jack Smith’s Flaming Creatures.
+Jonas Mekas’ Anthology Film Archives was called Underground Cinema because it was literally underground.
+In Europe, there was Bertolucci’s The Conformist, with Stefania Sandrelli and Jean-Louis Trintignant.

 EO